 Investment in Warrants - The Company was a party to a joint marketing agreement with a private independent insurance carrier whereby the Company marketed their products and submitted leads for borrowers needing insurance.
 In connection with satisfying the conditions set forth under such agreement, the Company received warrants that may be exercised to purchase shares of common stock of the private company.
 The Company's equity investment in the warrants is carried at its estimated fair value, which was determined using the price per share paid by an investor in an equity sale transaction completed by the private company, resulting in a Level Three classification.
 The warrants are exercisable until June 2025.
-The warrants are initially and subsequently measured at fair value until they are exercised or expire, with material changes in the fair value reported in other income, net in the Consolidated Statements of Operations each reporting period.
-The Company's investment in warrants is included within other assets in the Consolidated Balance Sheets.
+The warrants are initially and subsequently measured at fair value until they are exercised or expire, with material changes in the fair value reported in other income, net in the Consolidated Balance Sheets.